-Note that you often don’t need to visit our style repository if you wish to install additional CSL styles.
-Many products that use CSL offer their own way to find and install CSL styles, so start by reading your product’s documentation.
-For example, Zotero has the Zotero Style Repository, styles can be installed directly from within the Mendeley desktop client, and Papers comes with all our styles pre-installed.
+Before browsing our style repository on GitHub, first read your software’s documentation to discover the easiest way to find and install CSL styles.
+For example, Zotero offers the Zotero Style Repository, whereas Mendeley allows styles to be installed from within the desktop client, while Papers comes with all our styles pre-installed.

-Looking for styles in a particular language?
-All non-English CSL styles have their language appended to the title (e.g., “Soziale Welt (German)” and “InVisu (French)”), so you can easily search by language.
+Looking for styles in a certain language?
+All non-English CSL styles list their language in the title (in English).
+E.g., “Soziale Welt (German)” and “InVisu (French)”.

-Only interested in styles with distinct citation formats?
-Check the “Show only unique styles” box, which hides all dependent CSL styles.
+Are you checking style previews, and only interested in styles with distinct citation formats?
+Check the “Show only unique styles” box.

-Finally, if you don’t know the name of the citation style you are looking for, or can’t find a style by name, you can search our styles by format, by using our CSL style editor (documentation).
-Click the “Search by Example” tab, and change one of the example references into the desired format.
+If you don’t know the name of the citation style you are looking for, or are unable to find a style by name, you can search our styles by format by using our CSL style editor (documentation).
+Visit the “Search by Example” tab, and change one of the example references into the desired format.
 Clicking “Search” will show the CSL styles that most closely match your desired format.
 Be aware that the styles on this webpage are not regularly updated.

 Once you have found a CSL style, here are some tips to get the best results.

 In fields like biology, it is common to have rich text formatting within titles, e.g. “Metabolic engineering of Saccharomyces cerevisiae for C4-dicarboxylic acid production”.
-While not (yet) officially part of the CSL specification, most CSL-based software products support the following rich text formatting tags:
+While not (yet) officially part of the CSL specification, most CSL-based software products support the following tags: